 Besides the unmistakable benefits of continuity of care for children, accepting infants and toddlers will also allow for long-term, consistent tuition fees to meet your financial goals.

-When you work with Wonderschool, you can start accepting families to your program immediately after partner licensing and vetting.
+When you work with Wonderschool, you can start accepting families to your program immediately after director licensing and vetting.
 Parents can grab a spot once it’s available – they don’t have to book a year ahead of time like in traditional preschool centers.

 Since infants and toddlers are usually not committed to other programs, your target market won’t be tied to the school year and you can expect enrollment all year long.